 Easily recognized by its swollen-looking, colorful bill, the surf scoter (Melanitta perspicillata) is a dark sea duck with bright white patches on its forehead and nape.
 These ducks are often found in small flocks off Maine’s coast in the winter, along with the black scoter and white-winged scoter.

 04 of 25

 The male king eider (Somateria spectabilis) is one of the most colorful sea ducks with its bright bill and basal knob, and a few of these birds are typically seen off Maine’s coast in the winter.
-While these sightings are rare, they are eagerly pursued by visiting birders.Continue to 5 of 25 below.
+While these sightings are rare, they are eagerly pursued by both resident and visiting birders.Continue to 5 of 25 below.

 05 of 25

 A signature bird to see in Maine, the Atlantic puffin (Fratercula arctica) breeds in burrows on the state’s coastal islands and is seen year-round offshore.
 These birds are cute and colorful, and birders who want to see puffins won’t want to miss their opportunities in Maine.

 The great cormorant (Phalacrocorax carbo) is a large, elegant bird easily distinguished by the broad white patch across its chin and throat.
 More widespread in Europe, these birds are also seen in northeastern North America, including at nesting sites in Maine and offshore year-round.

 Many of Maine’s amazing birds are found offshore, and birders who take a pelagic trip to see these birds may also find the manx shearwater (Puffinus puffinus).
 These seabirds are summer guests off Maine’s coast, and will often visit fishing boats in search of easy treats.Continue to 9 of 25 below.